 These insights combined with the elegant interface empower staff to reduce your company’s time being exposed to a security threat.
 Like many SOAR software, Vulcan comes with a remediation playbook that can be customized to your specific needs.
 In addition, each play in the playbook can be tested and verified before publishing, allowing your team to build solutions with confidence they’ll work in the real world.

 Vulcan can currently route alerts in multiple ways that can support integrations into most ITSM solutions or third-party messaging apps such as Slack or ServiceNow.
 Internal SLAs allow you to track how well your team fixes vulnerabilities and reacts to certain security situations.
 Metrics like average remediation lifecycle, number of patches deployed can all be measured and followed to make sure you’re moving in the right direction.

 Lastly, reporting can help aid both technical teams as well as other departments.
 Vulcan as specific integrations to help add value to BI dashboards allowing multiple units to gain value from the platform’s insights.

 - Is relatively expensive when compared to competing tools

 - Would like to see more integration options

 Which SOAR software is right for me?

-We’ve taken a hard look at six of the best SOAR software available, but which is best for you?
+We’ve taken a hard look at seven of the best SOAR software available, but which is best for you?
 For almost all organizations, SolarWinds Security Event Manager will provide the best balance between ease of use, automation options, and affordability compared to other tools on the market.